 In a safe environment, there is room for contrary opinions, and we hear those opinions.
 In a healthy and thriving organization, opposite views are not only heard, but they are also encouraged.
 Contrarians are not naysayers or doom-and-gloom people.
 They look at things differently!

 The Red Card

 Some organizations insist that there always be a contrary proposal—a devil’s advocate.
-They may go so far as having people attending a decision or brainstorming meeting draw cards on the way in.
+They may go so far as having people attending a decision or brainstorming meeting draw cards on the way into the meeting.
 One person will receive a

 The Gift of Contrary Opinions

 It is the leader’s responsibility to manage the organization’s culture such that contrary opinions are acceptable and encouraged.
 How safe is your organization’s culture?
 Are there contrarians on your team?
-Do your product, marketing and strategy meetings allow for differing opinions?
+Do your product, marketing, and strategy meetings allow for differing opinions?
 Have you actively encouraged controversial ideas?